-Can I add some ideas with blowing out the budget?
+Can I add some ideas without blowing out the budget?

 Shane Deering, projects director